valeman/awesome-conformal-prediction/README.md

 # awesome-conformal-prediction
-A curated list of Awesome Conformal Prediction tutorials, videos, books, papers and open-source libraries.
+A curated list of Awesome Conformal Prediction tutorials, videos, books, papers and open-source libraries in Python and R.

 # Awesome Conformal Prediction